All Episodes

 2007.

-They have they've locked out the Republicans out of every important decision for four years, and now the Republicans are holding a Democrats hostage.
+They've locked out the Republicans out of every important decision for four years, and now the Republicans are holding a Democrats hostage.

-Robert Gibbs says Obama's main objective is to make sure that there is no middle class tax increase.
+Robert Gibbs says Obama's main objective is to make sure that there is no middle-class tax increase.

-I thought, President Obama.
+There was not a middle-class tax cut, I thought, President Obama.

-What do you mean you're worried about extending these middle class tax cuts?
+What do you mean you're worried about extending these middle-class tax cuts?

 I didn't think there were any.

-In fact, go to Audio Summit 24.
+In fact, go to Audio Summit 24, Ed.

-In the end, the people are going to recognize that it's important for families who are still struggling to have some relief, and it's important for our economy to make sure that money's still out there circulating uh at a time when we are recovering, but uh we're not recovering as fast as we need to.
+In the end, the people are going to recognize that it's important for families who are still struggling to have some relief, and it's important for our economy to make sure that money's still out there circulating at a time when we are recovering, but we're not recovering as fast as we need to.

 Well, that's a whole bunch of nothing.